-Fragrant rich quince fruit is a member in the Rosaceae family of pome-fruits.
-Native to Asia Minor, this once popular delicacy has taken backseat in the modern times of the molecular biotechnology world.
+Fragrant, delicious quince fruit is a member of the Rosaceae family of pome fruits.
+Native to Asia Minor, this once popular delicacy has taken the backseat in the modern times of the molecular biotechnology world.
 Quince is rarely eaten raw but employed in cooking where just a small section of it would impart the whole recipe with a pleasant fruity aroma.

 Binomially, quince is the only fruiting tree in the genus: Cydonia.
 Scientific name: Cydonia oblonga.

 Quinces are medium sized semi-tropical deciduous trees, reaching about 10 to 15 feet in height.
 Pink-white flowers appear in the spring and early summer, which develop into pear-shaped, golden color fruits.
 The fruit is larger than medium apple and bumpy; look somewhat like giant guava, avocado, or as short-necked pear fruit.
 Its fuzzy surface is smooth as in peaches.

 Quince fruit weighs about 250-750 g or more in some varieties.
 Inside, its flesh is light yellow, gritty and has many seeds concentrated at its center as in apples.
 Raw quince has an intense fruity aroma and together with its bright yellow color instantly attracts the fruit lover’s attention.
 However, raw fruits, even after ripe, generally astringent and tart.